Pylons/pyramid/docs/quick_tutorial/ini.rst

 This approach is optional, but its presence makes it distinct from other Python web frameworks.
-It taps into Python's ``setuptools`` library, which establishes conventions for how Python projects can be installed and provide "entry points".
+It taps into Python's ``setuptools`` library, which establishes conventions for how Python projects can be installed and provides "entry points".
 Pyramid uses an entry point to let a Pyramid application know where to find the WSGI app.

 Objectives